2024 South Korean martial law crisis: Immediate reaction of politicians

 National Assembly Speaker Woo Won-shik announced he would convene a plenary session immediately to revoke the martial law order and called for all lawmakers to gather at the National Assembly.

-All main parties, including the ruling People Power Party, opposed Yoon's martial law declaration.
+All main parties, including Yoon's People Power Party, opposed the martial law declaration.
 PPP leader Han Dong-hoon said: "The president's martial law declaration is wrong.
 We will stop it along with the people".
 Seoul mayor Oh Se-hoon, a member of the PPP, also opposed the declaration.
 PPP floor leader Choo Kyung-ho said he only found out about the decree from the news.
 Controversially, Choo made an announcement to PPP legislators to report at party headquarters for a meeting instead of the National Assembly to vote down the martial law contrary to Han Dong-hoon and his faction, which led to allegations that he was colluding with Yoon's martial law plot.
 The special counsel bill passed by the National Assembly a week later to investigate key figures of the martial law declaration included Choo as a subject for investigation.

 Lee Jae Myung, the leader of the DPK, urged citizens to gather at the National Assembly and declared that Yoon "is no longer the president of South Korea".
-Lee began live streaming on his YouTube channel around 22:50 as he traveled to the Assembly, telling 70,000 live viewers "There's no justification for declaring martial law.
+Lee began livestreaming on his YouTube channel around 22:50 as he traveled to the Assembly, telling 70,000 live viewers "There's no justification for declaring martial law.
 We cannot let the military rule the country".
 The Incheon branch of the DPK criticized the declaration as the beginning of an "era of Yoon dictatorship".
 Rebuilding Korea Party leader Cho Kuk called the declaration of martial law "illegal" and said it met conditions for the impeachment of Yoon and Defense Minister Kim.
 Lee Jun-seok, leader of the Reform Party, called for Yoon to be expelled from the PPP, while Gyeonggi Province governor Kim Dong-yeon called for Yoon's arrest.
 The Korean Confederation of Trade Unions, the largest trade union group in the country, called for a general strike to reverse the declaration of martial law and impeach the president.

 Former President Moon Jae-in addressed the military as a former commander-in-chief in a Facebook post, urging them to respect the will of the people, not to act against the National Assembly, and to adhere strictly to constitutional principles.
 He called on the military to focus on its legitimate duties, safeguarding national security without compromising democratic institutions.

-A handful of conservative figures did support the decree, such as former prime minister Hwang Kyo-ahn, who called for the arrest of both Woo Won-shik and Han Dong-hoon.
+A handful of conservative figures supported the decree, such as former prime minister Hwang Kyo-ahn, who called for the arrest of both Woo Won-shik and Han Dong-hoon.
 The mayor of Daegu, Hong Joon-pyo, did not explicitly take sides, but said he understood "Yoon's loyalty" while describing his actions as reckless and "making a scene".